K-PaaS/cp-deployment/standalone/docs/hardening.md

 Let's take a deep look to the resultant **kubernetes** configuration:

 * The `anonymous-auth` (on `kube-apiserver`) is set to `true` by default.
 This is fine, because it is considered safe if you enable `RBAC` for the `authorization-mode`.
-* The `enable-admission-plugins` has not the `PodSecurityPolicy` admission plugin.
-This because it is going to be definitely removed from **kubernetes** `v1.25`.
-For this reason we decided to set the newest `PodSecurity` (for more details, please take a look here: <https://kubernetes.io/docs/concepts/security/pod-security-admission/>).
+* The `enable-admission-plugins` includes `PodSecurity` (for more details, please take a look here: <https://kubernetes.io/docs/concepts/security/pod-security-admission/>).
 Then, we set the `EventRateLimit` plugin, providing additional configuration files (that are automatically created under the hood and mounted inside the `kube-apiserver` container) to make it work.
 * The `encryption-provider-config` provide encryption at rest.
 This means that the `kube-apiserver` encrypt data that is going to be stored before they reach `etcd`.
 So the data is completely unreadable from `etcd` (in case an attacker is able to exploit this).
 * The `rotateCertificates` in `KubeletConfiguration` is set to `true` along with `serverTLSBootstrap`.
 This could be used in alternative to `tlsCertFile` and `tlsPrivateKeyFile` parameters.
 Additionally it automatically generates certificates by itself.
 By default the CSRs are approved automatically via [kubelet-csr-approver](https://github.com/postfinance/kubelet-csr-approver).
 You can customize approval configuration by modifying Helm values via `kubelet_csr_approver_values`.
   See <https://kubernetes.io/docs/reference/access-authn-authz/kubelet-tls-bootstrapping/> for more information on the subject.